-On February 7, 2021, the Company and ISIAH International, LLC ("ISIAH International"), entered into a Securities Purchase Agreement (the "Purchase Agreement") under which ISIAH International agreed to purchase from the Company, on the dates provided for in the Purchase Agreement, an aggregate of 200,000 shares of the Company's newly designated Series B Preferred Stock ("Series B Preferred Stock"), convertible into an aggregate of 20,000,000 shares of the Company's common stock, par value \$0.001 per share ("Common Stock"), for a purchase price of \$15.00 per share of Preferred Stock, and an aggregate purchase price of \$3 million.
-Each share of Series B Preferred Stock has a Stated Value of \$15.00 and is convertible into Common Stock at a conversion price equal to \$0.15.
+On February 7, 2021, the Company and ISIAH International entered into a Securities Purchase Agreement under which ISIAH International agreed to purchase from the Company, on the dates provided for in the Purchase Agreement, an aggregate of 200,000 shares of the Company's newly designated Series B Preferred Stock, convertible into an aggregate of 20,000,000 shares of common stock, for a purchase price of \$15.00 per share of Preferred Stock, and an aggregate purchase price of \$3 million.
+Each share of Series B Preferred Stock has a Stated Value of \$15.00 and is convertible into common stock at a conversion price equal to \$0.15.
 Isiah Thomas, the Company's Chief Executive Officer, is the sole member and Chief Executive Officer of ISIAH International.
 Pursuant to the Purchase Agreement, ISIAH International has agreed to purchase shares of Series B Preferred Stock from the Company according to the following schedule: